Skip to the main content

 Face-to-Face Requirement

-A practitioner (physician, physician assistant, nurse practitioner, or clinical nurse specialist) must document a face-to-face encounter with a Medicare patient within the 6 months before issuing a Standard Written Order (SWO) for certain DMEPOS items.
+A practitioner (physician, physician assistant, nurse practitioner, or clinical nurse specialist) must conduct and document a face-to-face encounter with the Medicare patient within 6 months before issuing a standard written order (SWO) or prescription for certain DMEPOS items.
+A practitioner must be sure to gather all information to show that diagnosing, treating, or managing the patient’s condition requires the item.
+The supplier must maintain the written order/prescription and supporting documentation provided by the treating practitioner.

-A face-to-face encounter is an in-person or telehealth encounter with the patient.
-If you use telehealth for the encounter, you must meet the telehealth services requirements to get paid.
+A face-to-face encounter is an in-person or telehealth encounter between a practitioner and the patient.
+If practitioners use telehealth, they must meet the telehealth service requirements to get paid.

 Master List

-We require some DMEPOS meet extra criteria before they’re covered.
+We require that some DMEPOS meet extra criteria before we cover them.
 The Master List has all DMEPOS items that may require providers or suppliers to meet more payment requirements.

-DMEPOS suppliers must meet CMS DMEPOS Quality Standards under the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 and become accredited to get or keep Medicare billing privileges unless they’re exempt.
-Getting all staff to understand the quality standards process will help you meet these standards and get accredited.
+DMEPOS suppliers must meet CMS DMEPOS Quality Standards under the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 and become accredited to get and keep Medicare billing privileges unless they’re exempt from accreditation requirements.
+Getting all staff to understand the quality standards will help you, as a supplier, meet these standards and get accredited.

-This tool outlines the standards, explains certain DMEPOS item requirements, and has resources for more information.
+This tool outlines the quality standards, explains certain DMEPOS item requirements, and has resources for more information.

-The DMEPOS Quality Standards have 2 sections and 3 appendices:
+The DMEPOS Quality Standards have 2 sections and 3 appendixes:

-Section I: Supplier Business Service Requirements focuses on administration, financial management, human resources management, consumer services, performance management, product safety, and information management.
+Section I: Supplier Business Services Requirements focuses on administration, financial management, human resources management, consumer services, performance management, product safety, and information management.

-• Appendix A: respiratory equipment, supplies, & services
+• Appendix A: Respiratory equipment, supplies, and services

-• Appendix B: manual wheelchairs, power mobility devices, & complex rehabilitative wheelchairs with assistive technology
+• Appendix B: Manual wheelchairs, power mobility devices, and complex rehabilitative wheelchairs and assistive technology

-• Appendix C: custom-fabricated and custom-fitted orthoses; prosthetic devices; external breast prostheses; therapeutic shoes and inserts (and their accessories and supplies); & custom-made somatic, ocular, and facial prostheses
+• Appendix C: Custom-fabricated and custom-fitted orthoses; prosthetic devices; external breast prostheses; therapeutic shoes and inserts (and their accessories and supplies); and custom-made somatic, ocular, and facial prostheses

 Want More Information?

-We’ve summarized the DMEPOS Quality Standards requirements.
+We’ve summarized the DMEPOS Quality Standards.
 For more information on a topic, click the More Information link.
-The glossary in Appendix C also expands.
-When you see dotted underlined words, hover over them for more information.
+The Glossary link in Appendix C also expands to define terms used.
+Hover your cursor over dotted underlined words to see more information.

 Tip: